 A dirty or clogged air filter prohibits steady airflow, which in turn can cause your air conditioner to work harder in order to cool your home.
 Because afternoon temperatures can hit 90 degrees by late spring and stay above 80 degrees well into winter, residential air conditioners in Gainesville work longer and harder than A/C units in more northern states.
 This longer season of cooling can have a negative effect on an HVAC system, so it’s important to perform planned maintenance by replacing old or dirty air filters.

 Non-Cooling Season: At the start and end of the season

 During the cooling season, which begins when you first start running your air conditioner and ends when you finally switch over to running the heat, you should check your air filter regularly.
-Not only will a clean air filter help keep your air conditioner running smoothly and efficiently, your air ducts can stay cleaner.
+Not only will a clean air filter help keep your air conditioner running smoothly and efficiently, but your air ducts can also stay cleaner.
 This is important for anyone who has allergies or small children.